epage/cargo-script-mvs/0000-cargo-script.md

   - Warn when `edition` is unspecified.
 While with single-file packages this will be silenced by default, users wanting stability are also likely to be using other commands, like `cargo test` and will see it.
+  - Based on feedback, we might add `cargo-<edition>-edition` proxies to put in `#!` as a shorthand
+  - Based on feedback, we can switch to "edition is required as of <future> edition"

 Disallowed manifest fields:
 - `[workspace]`, `[lib]`, `[[bin]]`, `[[example]]`, `[[test]]`, `[[bench]]`